crocandr/docker-tinc/README.md

 ... and ...
   - configure the sync (resilio or syncthing or other)
-  - wait for the config sync
+  - wait for the first config sync while other site configs arrive to the all hosts (1-5-10 mins)
   - restart the tinc or the full stack with `docker-compose restart`

-## Config

-The `/opt/start.sh` script configure the tinc node on every start.

-  - finds the public IP
-  - configures the tinc and connect every node to every other nodes (full MESH, connect everybody to everybody )

 ## Usage